 Fabric Durability Benchmarks

-- abrasion resistance vs. wear tolerance
+- abrasion resistance vs. wear tolerance.
+They sound similar, but they’re not the same.

-- colorfastness under light and washing
+- colorfastness under light and washing.
+The sun and the washing machine are not always your fabric’s friends.

-- long-term fabric care and environmental impact
+- long-term fabric care and environmental impact.
+Because being eco-conscious applies to your sheets too.

 Cleaning and Care Needs